javonpayne100/CMSC495Capstone/README.md

 - Select Breakout from the main menu.
 - Control the paddle with the left and right arrow keys.
 - Try to break all the blocks with the bouncing ball.
-- Some blocks require the ball to hit it more than 1 to destry the block.
+- Some blocks require the ball to hit it more than 1 to destroy the block.
 - You have three lives, and it counts the score based on the blocks you destroyed with the ball with sound effects.
 - If you lose all your lives, you will hear the game over sound, and you can restart the game or return to the main menu.
 ### Exit